Freshwater Weekly Fishing Report Week of June 12, 2024

 Ray Hubbard

 GOOD.
-Water stained; 80 degrees; 0.34 feet above pool.
-White bass are good early in the morning on flats with fat shad tail spinners and inline spinners.
-Blue herons will show you where the fish are at.
-Later in the morning look in deep water, 32-35 feet, around structures.
-Crappie are good and relating to brush 18-26 feet deep with some fish suspended mid depth minnows working best.
+Water stained; 83 degrees; 0.14 feet above pool.
+White bass are biting later mornings in the levees, long points and ridges in 16-27 feet of water.
+Early morning schooling is very sporadic.
+Crappie are good and relating to brush in 18-28 feet deep with some fish suspended mid depth minnows working best.
 Catfish have moved along long points, using a prepared bait or cut shad working best in 17-24 feet of water.
 Report by John Varner, John Varner's Guide Service.

 Ray Roberts